theolivenbaum/resin/README.md

 	    }
 	}

-Here is a bunch of those documents:
+Here is a huge number of those documents:

-	var docs = GetHugeNumberDocs();
+	var docs = GetHugeNumberOfDocs();

 Add them to a Resin index: